akihitonoda/SimplexI2We/README.md

 ## Implementation

-An I2We implementation example presented in this repository
+An I2We implementation example are shown below.
+This repository includes PDF documents of the schematic diagram and the PCB patterns.

 <img src="figures/DemodSchem.svg" width="480px">